fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

 NB!
 In order to get Cypress working with WSL2 one might need to do some additional configuring first.
 These two [links](https://docs.cypress.io/guides/getting-started/installing-cypress#Windows-Subsystem-for-Linux) are great places to [start](https://nickymeuleman.netlify.app/blog/gui-on-wsl2-cypress).

 NB!
 For macbooks with m1 CPU instead of intel ones, cypress wouldn't work since it doesn't support m1 yet.
 To fix that, installing Rosetta 2 then configuring your terminal is a must.
-For step by step intrsutcions follow [here](https://www.cypress.io/blog/2021/01/20/running-cypress-on-the-apple-m1-silicon-arm-architecture-using-rosetta-2/).
+For step by step instructions follow [here](https://www.cypress.io/blog/2021/01/20/running-cypress-on-the-apple-m1-silicon-arm-architecture-using-rosetta-2/).

 When both backend and frontend are running, we can start Cypress with the command